Bookbot

 3,9

-"You belong to me and all Paris belongs to me and I belong to this notebook and this pencil."
-Written in the autumn of 1957 and published posthumously in 1964, this work captures the essence of being young, poor, and a writer in 1920s Paris.
-Arriving in 1921 as a correspondent for the Toronto Star, Hemingway found himself in a city undergoing a cultural renaissance post-Great War.
-Artists like Braque and Picasso were redefining cubism, while literary figures such as James Joyce, fresh from completing Ulysses, and Gertrude Stein, who welcomed Hemingway into her circle, were shaping the era.
-During these formative years, the unpublished Hemingway gathered inspiration for his first novel, The Sun Also Rises, and other future masterpieces.
-The narrative includes vivid sketches of encounters with a diverse group of artists and writers, some destined for fame, others for obscurity.
-It also paints a portrait of the Paris that Hemingway experienced—a city of streets, cafés, and bookshops where he battled the challenges of near poverty while honing his craft.
-This work serves as both an elegy for the expatriate community of the 1920s and a reflection on the complexities of a writer's life.
+• Begun in the autumn of 1957 and published posthumously in 1964, this work captures the essence of being young, poor, and writing in Paris during the 1920s.
+Arriving in Paris in 1921 as a correspondent for the Toronto Star, Hemingway found himself amidst a cultural transformation following the Great War.
+The era was marked by the innovations of Braque and Picasso in cubism, Joyce's completion of Ulysses, and Stein's influential gatherings at 27 Rue de Fleurus, where she recognized Hemingway as part of a lost generation.
+During these formative years, he collected material for his first novel, The Sun Also Rises, and the masterpieces that followed.
+The narrative features poignant sketches of his eclectic circle of artists and writers, some destined for fame while others faded into obscurity.
+It also vividly evokes the Paris that shaped him—a map of streets, cafes, and bookshops where he, often battling cold and hunger, refined his craft.
+This work serves as both an elegy to the vibrant expatriate community of the twenties and a reflection on the trials and triumphs of the writing life.